x4ngus/zfs_beskar_key/README.md

 This script will:

-1. Detect and format a USB drive labeled BESKARKEY.
+1. Detect removable disks and confirm the target before formatting.
-2. Generate a 32-byte ZFS key using zfs_beskar_key forge-key.
+2. Weld a single ext4 partition labeled `BESKARKEY`, then forge a dataset-specific key file (for example `rpool_root.keyhex`).
-3. Write /etc/zfs-beskar.toml with secure defaults.
+3. Hash the forged key (SHA-256), inscribe `/etc/zfs-beskar.toml`, and journal a timestamped backup if the file already exists.
-4. Install and enable beskar-usb.mount and beskar-unlock.service.
+4. Install and enable `beskar-usb.mount` and `beskar-unlock.service` through the hardened installer built into the Rust CLI.
 > Tip: You can inspect or edit the scripts/bootstrap.sh script before running — it’s fully commented and self-documenting.

 ### 3. Manual Setup (Optional)